- "Morning After Pill"

 The IUD can be inserted by a doctor or nurse.
 This is generally done in a GUM (genitourinary medicine) clinic, family planning clinic or sexual health clinic.
-This NHS page can help you find the nearest available clinic.
+You can find the nearest available clinic on the NHS website.

 EllaOne should not be used in pregnant women.
 It is not thought to harm a foetus but there has not been enough research conducted to know this for certain.
 If you may already be pregnant, please mention this when filling out the online form.

 There is no research to know if breastfeeding is safe after taking ellaOne.
 Women who are breastfeeding are advised to avoid breastfeeding for a week after taking it.
 Any breast milk produced during this time should be discarded.

 Take 1 tablet as soon as possible after coitus, but no later than after 120 hours.